Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 As a major action, you cause the elements rain fury down upon an area.
 Create an elemental storm tile effect with a 1 tile radius centered a point that you have line of sight to within 12 tiles.
-This tile effect always deals elemental damage with a Prowess attack, but also has an additional effect based on your Domain.
+This tile effect always deals elemental damage with a special attack against Prowess, but also has an additional effect based on your Domain.
 If you miss, the target suffers the attack's effects at half efficacy.

 You may only have one Storm manifestation active at once; using this ability again ends the previous effect.
 It persists as long as you maintain your concentration but if you lose your concentration during this time, the effect immediately ends.
 You may also choose to end this effect at the end of each of your turns.